martinber/noaa-apt/README.md

 ## Things I should do

-- Set version number when it's barely ready.

 - Support Windows and make some simple GUI.

 - Drop the GSL dependency because I guess that it's cumbersome to install in Windows.
 I'm using only a Bessel function.
 Maybe compile a "no GSL" version with some predefined filters, which works only with a few sample rates.

-- The parameters used for filter design are hardcoded
+- The parameters used for filter design are hardcoded.

+- Do tests.

 ## Algorithm